 - Season the chicken all over with some sea salt and black pepper, including the cavity.

-In a small bowl add 2-3 Tbsp of softened grass-fed butter/ghee.
+- In a small bowl add 2-3 Tbsp of softened grass-fed butter/ghee.
 Add in the 1 Tbsp red pepper flakes and mix.

-Using your hands massage the butter/ghee and red pepper flakes mix all over the chicken, making sure to get the mixture all over.
+- Using your hands massage the butter/ghee and red pepper flakes mix all over the chicken, making sure to get the mixture all over.
 Make sure to use your fingers to carefully get under the skin of the chicken breast and thigh and spread some of the mixture under there.

-Season the cavity of the chicken with some red pepper flakes as well.
+- Season the cavity of the chicken with some red pepper flakes as well.

 - Turn the heat to a simmer and continue to cook, making sure to stir often until the balsamic is reduced by half and has thickened up.
 Remove from the heat and set aside.

-Remove from the heat and place on a chopping board.
+- Remove from the heat and place on a chopping board.
 Cut the peaches into quarters.